I work for an amazing company that offers employee benefits I never expected to encounter in a job.

 Popular search terms for this article:

-trends in employee benefits, employee benefits trends, new trends in supervision of employees in a company, Employee benefit trends, what are the most important trends that affect employers cost for benefits, trends employee benefits, awesome employee benefits, future trends in relation to employee benefits, benefits trends, benefits for employees trends
+trends in employee benefits, employee benefits trends, new trend for benefits, Employee benefit trends, trends employee benefits, trending employee benefits, future trends in relation to employee benefits, awesome employee benefits, what are the most important trends that affect employers cost for benefits, benefit trends